open5e/open5e/source/monsters/tome-of-beasts/A/azza-gremlin.rst

-damage have advantage against this creature, the creature has disadvantage on saving throws against lightning damage and lightning effects, and if the creature takes lightning damage, it is paralyzed until the end of its next turn.
+damage have advantage against this creature, the creature has disadvantage on saving throws against lightning damage and lightning effects, and if the creature takes lightning damage, it is :ref:`srd:paralyzed` until the end of its next turn.
 An affected creature repeats the saving throw at the end of each of its turns, ending the effect on itself on a success.